 *Finger click (William finger click and points to menu) - Shot 16

-Door swing open - Shot 18 (slightly different to the door swing in shot 7 - less in your face)
+Door swing open - Shot 18 (slightly different to the door swing in

 *Roller skates on a hard surface - shot 18 and 19 (continuous)